-- of high-quality materials and meticulous preparation are essential for maintaining vaccine safety. - Long-term safety.
+- Near-term safety.
+Near-term safety of the intranasal vaccine described here should be excellent when prepared appropriately.
+Intranasal vaccines have a long history of demonstrated safety.
+The vaccine formulations described here can also be used for other delivery routes, including inhalation, oral, or parenteral delivery (injection), but these, especially the latter, should be attempted only by skilled practitioners.
+In general, a vaccine is more safely used for inhalation into the lungs, oral, or intranasal delivery, than for injection.
+This document is focused on intranasal delivery, but experts will know how to adapt the information herein to another delivery route.
+For any delivery mode, sourcing of high-quality materials and meticulous preparation are essential for maintaining vaccine safety. - Long-term safety.
 The long-term safety of any vaccine is currently difficult or impossible to predict.
 Even widely-deployed commercial vaccines have resulted in serious and unforeseen complications.
 Vaccines that have shown serious side effects are injectable, whole virus or subunit formulations.
 There are at least three potentially serious complications that might arise in the long term: tolerance, vaccine-enhanced disease (VED), and adjuvant triggered immune or neurological complications. - Immune tolerance is a term meaning diminished immunity resulting from exposure to an antigen.
-This attenuated immune response is commonly observed in food antigens, and in "self" antigens of one's own body.
+This attenuated immune response is commonly observed in food antigens, in "self" antigens of one's own body, and in antigens from commensal organisms.
 In general, it is thought that extremely large and/or frequent exposures and oral doses lead to tolerance. - Vaccine-enhanced disease (VED).
 A small number of injected vaccines have led to enhancement of disease, meaning that infectivity is enhanced, or the disease is made more serious in people who have been vaccinated, relative to unvaccinated controls.
 Possible mechanisms underlying VED, such as antibody-dependent enhancement (ADE) are explored at length in the section below, together with various vaccine design features and strategies for reducing the likelihood of VED. - Adjuvant hyperstimulation or toxicity.
 Adjuvants help stimulate a robust immune response to a vaccine; however, certain adjuvants have caused hyperstimulation and other serious side effects.
 For example, alum produces a robust Th2 immune response, but an unbalanced ratio of Th2:Th1.
 A Th2 polarized response, and alum in particular, have been implicated in immunopathology, including ADE.
 Adjuvants can also be toxic.
 As one example, the intranasal use of a detoxified mutant form of Escherichia coli Heat Labile Toxin has resulted in transient Bell's palsy, or facial nerve paralysis.
 Specific adjuvants have also been suggested to play a role in the development of autoimmunity.
-For example, the influenza vaccine Pandemrix appears to have increased the incidence of narcolepsy in Scandanavian countries .
+For example, the influenza vaccine Pandemrix appears to have increased the incidence of narcolepsy in Scandinavian countries .
 The leading explanation is that the vaccine triggered a CD4-mediated autoimmune reaction against sleep-regulating neurons (although the vaccine-attributable risk is very low, with 1 case in 18,400 vaccinations, or about 0.005%).
 One suggested contributing factor is the strong squalene-based adjuvant.
 The primary reason for using strong adjuvants in commercial vaccines is to trigger a robust immune response with a single administration, avoiding a booster schedule.